 - For the most recent improvements to the HCC pools, please check out our Home Page…

 A Tribute to the original HCC Board of Directors:

 Many, many thanks to the original HCC Board members who had the courage and the foresight to take on such a huge undertaking…and…the courage and the foresight to keep an eye toward the future as they expanded the Community Center’s acreage to what it is today.
 Nestled in the heart of our community, the Community Center has and continues to play an integral part in bringing together people of all ages; but most importantly, the Community Center continues to provide a safe place for our community’s youth to have fun while developing into productive citizens.

+As a non-profit organization, Harleysville Community Center is governed by a Board of Directors consisting of a President, Vice President, Treasurer, Secretary and five Board Members, all of whom are volunteers.
+The Board is charged with the task of overseeing all happenings of the Center.
+The Community Center is not a part of the Lower Salford Parks/Recreation System, it is a private entity.
 Over the years the Harleysville Community Center and Lower Salford Township have formed a wonderful working relationship.
-As stated above, the Center receives no tax dollars from Lower Salford Township.
 A number of years back, an agreement between the two entities ensured that should the time come when the Community Center was no longer able to function in its present arrangement, the Township would take over the complete operation of the Harleysville Community Center.
 Within the arrangement, the Township pledged to assist the Community Center by providing help from the Township’s road and park crews.
 It is the goal of both entities to maintain the current governing arrangement for many years to come.

 From its inception, 60+ years ago, HCC has relied on community donations, pool memberships and facility use fees to finance its projects and required maintenance of facilities.
 We appreciate all the community support and continued membership to help keep the Harleysville Community Center an important place for family and friends to gather and share memories.